wayanjimmy/plumier-sql-react-starter/README.md

 * VSCode (recommended)

 ## Installation
-* Download this repo extract to any directory you like
+* [Download](https://codeload.github.com/ktutnik/plumier-sql-react-starter/zip/master) this repo extract to any directory you like
 * Open VSCode then open the directory
 * Open VSCode integrated terminal
 * `$ yarn install` to install dependencies
 * `$ yarn start` to start the project

 # File Structure
-Project consist of 2 packages: UI and Server.
-UI is a minimum react project created using [create-react-app](https://facebook.github.io/create-react-app/), it reside inside `packages/ui` directory.
-Server is Plumier project that run using [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) for development purposes, it reside inside `packages/server` directory.
+Project consist of 2 projects: UI and Server.
+Each project files placed inside `packages` directory.

 > If you want to rename the project directory name other than 'ui' and 'server' you should change the appropriate
 > project scripts inside `scripts` directory.

+## UI
+The UI project (`packages/ui`) is a minimal TypeScript react app created using  [create-react-app](https://facebook.github.io/create-react-app/), It will host its own web server `http://localhost:3000`.
+A proxy to the server side already configured in the `package.json` file.

+## Server
+The server project (`packages/server`) is a minimal Plumier project.
+It also host its own web server `http://localhost:8000`.
+You can run the server from the browser, but you need to build the project to move UI production build to the server static files.

-# Command
+# Commands
 The root package.json contains predefined scripts for convenient.
 Some command uses typescript code that stays on `scripts` directory and executed using `ts-node`

 ## Start